JuLblc/up-rugby/README.md

 ## Next steps

 The current status is that the project is ready for deployment to production.
 This would involve testing the website's SEO and improving it.

 As I started this project right after my bootcamp and that I have made significant progress since:
+- avoid hardcoding values and store them in variables for better flexibility and code maintenance
 - test coverage definitely needs to be improve
 - code could use some refactoring
+- consistency in code conventions
 - migration to typescript would improve developer experience

 ## Give it a try